InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

     <tr>
     <td><code>signalStatus</code></td>
     <td>string</td>
     <td>Event is called whenever the signalStatus changes.
+The data property will contain the new signalStatus value.
    </td>
     </tr>
   <tr>